cockroachdb/errors/README.md

 The library support PII-free strings essentially as follows:

-- by default, strings included in an error object are considered to be PII-unsafe, and are stripped out when building a Sentry report.
+- by default, many strings included in an error object are considered to be PII-unsafe, and are stripped out when building a Sentry report.
-- some fields in the library are whitelisted by default.
+- some fields in the library are assumed to be PII-safe by default.
 - you can opt additional strings in to Sentry reports.

-The following strings from this library are "whitelisted" upfront, considered to be PII-free, and thus included in Sentry reports automatically:
+The following strings from this library are considered to be PII-free, and thus included in Sentry reports automatically:

 - the *type* of error objects,
 - stack traces (containing only file paths, line numbers, function names - arguments are not included),